Frequently asked questions

 What is the Research Excellence Framework (REF) and how does it affect research staff?

-I have a question regarding Intellectual Property (IP).
-Where can I find information about this?
+Where can I find information about Intellectual Property (IP)?

 What funding opportunities are available for research staff?